Ulysses Kae Williams

 Born in Philadelphia, Pennsylvania, USA, he started in radio around 1945 and worked for numerous area stations, including WSSJ, WDAS, WHAT (AM), and WCAM.
 At the same time, he worked for the Philadelphia Tribune, from 1945 to 1948 as theatrical and night club critic.
 Williams managed several local acts, including Lee Andrews & the Hearts, and Solomon Burke (from 1954–1957).
 In the mid-1950s, Kae reached what would be eventually the high point of his career, when the group he was managing, The Silhouettes, had a huge pop hit with "Get a Job".
 The track sold several million copies in the USA and abroad and topped the pop charts.
-Williams also managed a group called The Sensations, which sold close to a million with the pop tune Let Me In.
+Williams also managed a group called The Sensations, which sold close to a million with the pop tune "Let Me In".
 Kae Williams inspired many youngsters, black and white, to go into radio and music.

 Williams died on December 29, 1987, in Philadelphia.

-His second son, Ulysses Kae, Jr., (born 7 March 1956; died July 11, 2008), was a record producer, whose Catch Me I'm Falling by the group Pretty Poison climbed the charts on its release.
+His second son, Ulysses Kae, Jr., (1956–2008), was a record producer, whose Catch Me I'm Falling by the group Pretty Poison climbed the charts on its release.